ram-mashruwala/cpsc330-2025W1/syllabus.md

 Check the [Calendar](https://htmlpreview.github.io/?https://github.com/UBC-CS/cpsc330/blob/master/docs/calendar.html) for midterm dates.

-There will be two midterms in CPSC 330 and both of them will be conducted in the CBTF via self-reservation over a two-day period.
+There will be two midterms in CPSC 330 and both of them will be conducted in the CBTF via self-reservation over a three-day period.
 The CBTF (computer based testing facility) is designed to enhance the student’s writing experience by providing them with a familiar, secure testing environment with quick access to technical support, as well as support from their instructor for common access issues.

 #### Centre for Accessibility (CfA) Exam Accommodations